Zaandam railway station: History

 Zaandam's first station debuted on November 1, 1869.
 This station belonged to the SS Hoogezand category.
 This structure had a sizable middle section that included a ticket office and access to the platforms.
 The two lower parts of the structure were located at this middle section.
 There was a large clock on the facade, and a separate building stood next to the station.

 In 1983 the Hemtunnel opened, this closing the Hembrug.
 The station was completely rebuilt, with the distinctive red roof.
 The station has 2 island platforms at ground level.
 In 1996 a south entrance was also opened.
 There were also a few small shops and a tunnel to a shopping centre in the town centre.

 In 2007 the shops and tunnel were demolished.
 The restaurant closed, however the florist remains open.

 At the end of 2007 a Kiosk shop was opened, where snacks and hot drinks can be purchased.
 In 2008 the station received a ticket hall for national and international tickets.

-The bus station also closed in 2007, and moved about 500m west of the main entrance, however town services 9 and 10 still stop at a platform outside the station.
-A new City Hall is currently being built on the former bus station, and a new bus station is now open outside the station.
+The bus station moved about 500 metres to the west of the main entrance after it closed in 2007, but town routes 9 and 10 continue to stop at a platform outside the station.
+On the site of the former bus station, where a bus station had stood, construction of a new City Hall is currently underway.

 In December 2008, plans for opening an 'AH to Go' were terminated.

-Station is being completely renovated since April 2018.
-The renovation is expected to be completed in the end of 2019.
+Since April 2018, the station has been extensively refurbished.
+End of 2019 is the anticipated completion date for the refurbishment.